heklmbbsna/CS2040-1/README.md

 # CS2040: Data structures and algorithms
 Compilation of CS2040 forum "Soap Operas" (read: problem sets)

+1. Difference between dates

-1. To begin our soap opera, we are interested to find out the number of days betwen two give dates.
+    To begin our soap opera, we are interested to find out the number of days betwen two give dates.
 This could be used by some banking applications for calculating daily based interest, etc. The input are two dates in the format ddmmyyyy.

     What you need to do is to identify all the sub-problems and then describe your solution to each sub-problem.
 Your solution should not make use of any library routines in any programming language.
 That is, you have to do everything yourself.

     Please do not be satisfied with the first idea that comes to your mind.
 Think carefully and you may find a better solution.
 In particular, if your solution has many nested if statement, you should try to find a better solution.

     You do not need to implement your algorithm.
 Just pseudo code will do.
      As I said during the lecture, you must have a complete algorithm before you start coding.

 ***

+2. Efficient sum query

-2. Assume that you are working as a customer service officer for a company.
+    Assume that you are working as a customer service officer for a company.
     Each morning you are given an array of great number (billions) of integers and throughout the day, your customers will call in and ask you to give them the sum of all the integers between index i and j.
 Most of the customers are very impatient.
 They expect to get an answer instantly.
 So you have to come out with a program to help you do that.
 But before you implement the program, you were told to first write an algorithm that accepts two integers, i and j, which are the indices of the array and find the sum of all the numbers from index i to index j, inclusive.For example, if the array contains {2, 1, 3, 5, 6, 4, 7, 8, 9, 10), given 2 and 7 as i and j respectively, your algorithm should answer 33.
     Adding the numbers each time a user makes a query is considered very inefficient.
     Devise an algorithm so that the queries can be answered efficiently.
 You may use additional data structure in your algorithm.

 ***

+3. Biggest number

-3. Given a 4-digits number, do the following:
+    Given a 4-digits number, do the following:
     1. check that at least one of the digit is different from the other three.
      For example, 1333 is good but 3333 is not valid.
     2. Use the 4 digits from the original number to form the largest number.